jontrulson/conquest/docs/conquest-guide.md

 Different teams have different strengths.
 Romulans have the best weapons, but the worst engines.
 Orions have the best engines and the worst weapons.
-The feds/klings are in-between.
+The Federation and Klingons are in-between.
+In original Conquest, this is what you were stuck with.

-If the server has the Refit flag set, you can change your ship type, regardless of which team you are on, provided you are orbiting a team owned planet and have at least one kill.
+But now, if the server has the Refit flag set, you can change your ship type, regardless of which team you are on, provided you are orbiting a team owned planet and have at least one kill.

 The number of kills your ship has will determine how much more efficient your weapons and engines are than the base efficiency you